Matthammond96/Deep-Context-Stores/README.md

 ## `withDeepStoreContext`

 Runs a function within the scope of a provided store context.
 This allows you to re-activate a specific store context that might have previously been lost.
+Common causes of this is creating new objects outside of the stores context that has adjacent stores defined.

 ```ts
 withDeepStoreContext<T extends Record<string, any>, R>(